 White - This is the only color that is always solid without any underlying tabby markings.
 There are several genetic varieties of white, some of which create an all-over solid white cat, others bicolor or tricolor cats.
 One genetic variety of solid white can sometimes cause deafness; however, not all white cats are deaf (just as not all deaf cats are necessarily white).

-Black – Although true solid black is often desired in breeding programs, black cats sometimes have underlying tabby markings.
+Black - Although true solid black is often desired in breeding programs, black cats sometimes have underlying tabby markings.
 When exposed to sunshine, some black coats develop a rusty tinge.
-In the colorpoint pattern, the black gene is manifested as dark brown and is referred to as seal-point.
+In the colorpoint pattern, the black gene is manifested as dark brown and is referred to as a seal-point.

-Blue – The blue color is a dilute version of black and is in fact deep bluish-gray.
+Blue - The blue color is a diluted version of black and is in fact deep bluish-gray.
 Some breeds are more associated with this color, but it can be seen in many breeds or with mixed-breed cats.

 Brown - Solid brown cats are not very common.
 The breed associated with this color is the Havana Brown.
 In some breeds, brown variations are also called chocolate.
 Lavender/Lilac - Lilac or Lavender are interchangeable names for a shade of light gray-brown with pink overtones.
 Some associations and breed clubs use one while others use the other.
 In the colorpoint pattern, lilac is referred to as frost- point.